Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

     | summarize min(TimeGenerated), count() by Computer, SubjectUserName, PwshParam
     | order by count_ desc nulls last
     ```

+   >**Important:** To prevent issues during the lab, first paste all KQL queries into Notepad, then copy them from there into the *New Query 1* log window.
+For a smoother experience, switch the query editor from Simple Mode to KQL Mode using the dropdown in the upper‑right corner of the *New Query 1* log window.

 1. Review the different results.
 You have now identified PowerShell requests that are running in your environment.